How to pay a fine

 Post your fine and a cheque or money order to:

-Make your cheque or money order payable to the Department of Transport and Main Roads.
+Make your cheque or money order payable to the Queensland Revenue Office.

-You must ensure that payment is received within 28 days from the date of issue shown on the notice.
+You must ensure that payment is received within 28 days of the issue date shown on the notice.

 Set up a payment plan